 Remembering this story, he looks hard at the picture: is this William Thomas Bedford?
 And is this Arnold’s Oak?
 He finds himself imagining someone on a distant planet, spinning round one of those bright stars in the constellation of Cassiopeia, about a hundred and fifty light years away.
 Could they, with some special viewing device be watching, at this moment, Elizabeth Grace making her way home through the wood?
 Could they detect her thoughts and her pleasures in the warmth of the August sun?

-He looks at the table again and thinks of Elizabeth Grace who, though obscured by so many veils of falling leaves and the sediment of history, is walking in the afternoon sunlight, going home to prepare supper for her husband while he cuts and stacks logs for his lordship.
+He looks at the table again and thinks of Elizabeth Grace who, though obscured by the sediment of history, so many veils of falling leaves, is walking in the afternoon sunlight, going home to prepare supper for her husband while he cuts and stacks logs for his lordship.
 In the cottage in the wood they hold each other close, under one sheet, in the welcome cool of a summer night.
 High above, Cassiopeia points towards the pole star while a new universe of time, that is called William Arnold, begins to form.
 Delicate and pale Aunt Ruby glances nervously at ebullient Uncle Joe, who grins and winks back at her.
 In the orange glow of the sodium vapour lights in the courtyard of a South London housing block a man inches, and walks, and drags an old black table towards the concrete stairs.
 And now, in another place, his laptop rests on the figured oak grain as he writes and sends the code that makes these words and images appear on this page, for you.

 This page was last modified: